by The Law Office of Frank Ciardi | Oct 21, 2019 | Criminal Defense

 If Joe goes to court, it is not enough for him to proclaim his innocence.
 Instead, a Rochester criminal defense attorney must create reasonable doubt, and a tainted identification is one way to do so.

 In other situations, police officers pressure innocent defendants into making confessions.
 These involuntary confessions do not hold up in court.
-Additionally, if the defendant is innocent, there will not be much physical evidence.
+Additionally, if the defendant is innocent, there will be little physical evidence.
 Joe might have a gun, but the gun has not fired recently.

 How Rochester Criminal Defense Lawyers Resolve Criminal Matters